Homophobia: Non-neutral phrasing

+However, neutral use of the term has gained acceptance and usage over time since the 1990s.
+In 2017, the Associated Press Stylebook added an entry for "homophobia" and "homophobic" for the first time, after having excluded it in 2012.
+The entry says the terms are "acceptable in broad references or in quotations to the concept of fear or hatred of gays, lesbians and bisexuals."

 Heterophobia

+Heterophobia is defined as the fear, aversion, avoidance, or discrimination against heterosexual individuals.
+In psychological research, particularly among gay men, heterophobia has been operationalized to include social disconnectedness, expectations of rejection, and unease or avoidance of heterosexual individuals.
+It has been linked to behavioral health outcomes and may contribute to social isolation, intergroup conflict, and difficulties in forming social or romantic relationships.

-The term heterophobia is sometimes used to describe reverse discrimination or negative attitudes towards heterosexual people and opposite-sex relationships based on their sexual orientation.
-The scientific use of heterophobia in sexology is restricted to few researchers, notably those who question Alfred Kinsey's sex research.
+The scientific use of heterophobia in sexology remains limited and contested, being restricted to researchers who question Alfred Kinsey's sex research.
 To date, the existence or extent of heterophobia is mostly unrecognized by sexologists.
 Beyond sexology, there is no consensus as to the meaning of the term because it is also used to mean "fear of the opposite", such as in Pierre-André Taguieff's The Force of Prejudice: On Racism and Its Doubles (2001).

-Referring to the debate on both meaning and use, SUNY lecturer Raymond J. Noonan, in his 1999 presentation to The Society for the Scientific Study of Sexuality (SSSS) and the American Association of Sex Educators, Counselors, and Therapists (AASECT) Conference, states:

-The term heterophobia is confusing for some people for several reasons.
-On the one hand, some look at it as just another of the many me-too social constructions that have arisen in the pseudoscience of victimology in recent decades.
-(Many of us recall John Money's 1995 criticism of the ascendancy of victimology and its negative impact on sexual science.)
-Others look at the parallelism between heterophobia and homophobia, and suggest that the former trivializes the latter...
-For others, it is merely a curiosity or parallel-construction word game.
-But for others still, it is part of both the recognition and politicization of heterosexuals' cultural interests in contrast to those of gays—particularly where those interests are perceived to clash.

-Stephen M. White and Louis R. Franzini introduced the related term heteronegativism to refer to the considerable range of negative feelings that some gay individuals may hold and express toward heterosexuals.
+Stephen M. White and Louis R. Franzini introduced the related term heteronegativism to refer to the range of negative feelings that some gay individuals may hold toward heterosexuals.
 This term is preferred to heterophobia because it does not imply extreme or irrational fear.
-The Merriam-Webster dictionary of the English language defines heterophobia as "irrational fear of, aversion to, or discrimination against heterosexual people".